solvi-ab/solvi-docs/source/index.html.md

 ## Webhooks

 Webhooks allow setting up integrations that subscribe to certain events from Solvi.
 When one of those events is triggered, an HTTP POST payload is sent to the webhook's configured URL.
-Currently, project status is the only available webhook in Solvi.
+Currently, project status (event type `status_changed`) is the only available webhook in Solvi.

 > Example webhook request payload